 Find Reddit posts asking for tools.

 Tool requests are useful because the buyer already named a job to be done.
-The thread often reveals the workflow, the current workaround, and the criteria that will decide the shortlist.
+The thread often reveals the workflow, the current workaround, the pain behind the search, and the criteria that will decide the shortlist.
+In Leadline V3, that signal can become a reviewed public reply, a qualified DM, inbox follow-up, or a CRM-ready lead instead of another saved Reddit tab.

 They ask what tool people use for a repeated task, usually because the current process is slow, manual, or messy.